the-events-calendar/event-tickets/readme.txt

 * Fix - Prevent potential PayPal issues by not allowing $0 tickets in the block editor for Tribe Commerce [123835]
 * Fix - When moving an attendee prevent shared capacity from being enabled on the receiving event [120727]
 * Fix - Tidy attendee list print styles [125299]
-* Fix - Use trbe.context->doing_cron to avoid issues with WordPress versions before 4.8 [26111]
+* Fix - Use tribe.context->doing_cron to avoid issues with WordPress versions before 4.8 [26111]
 * Fix - Prevent PHP notices when looking for a template that does not exist in `tribe_tickets_get_template_part()` (props @stian-overasen) [125913]
 * Language - 1 new strings added, 46 updated, 0 fuzzied, and 1 obsoleted